Green Park tube station

-Green Park is a London Underground station located on the edge of Green Park, with entrances on both sides of Piccadilly.
-It is served by the Jubilee, Piccadilly and Victoria lines.
-On the Jubilee line it is between Bond Street and Westminster; on the Piccadilly line it is between Piccadilly Circus and Hyde Park Corner and on the Victoria line it is between Victoria and Oxford Circus.
-It is in fare zone 1.
+Green Park is a London Underground station in Central London.
+It is located on the edge of Green Park, with entrances on both sides of Piccadilly.
+The station is served by three lines: Jubilee, Piccadilly and Victoria.
+On the Jubilee line the station is between Bond Street and Westminster stations, on the Piccadilly line it is between Hyde Park Corner and Piccadilly Circus stations, and on the Victoria line it is between Victoria and Oxford Circus stations.
+It is in London fare zone 1.

 The station was opened in 1906 by the Great Northern, Piccadilly and Brompton Railway (GNP&BR) and was originally named Dover Street due to its location in that street.
 It was modernised in the 1930s when lifts were replaced with escalators and extended in the 1960s and 1970s when the Victoria and Jubilee lines were constructed.

-The station is near The Ritz Hotel, the Royal Academy of Arts, St James's Palace, Berkeley Square, Bond Street, the Burlington Arcade and Fortnum & Mason, and is one of two serving Buckingham Palace (the other being St James's Park).
+The station is near The Ritz Hotel, the Royal Academy of Arts, St James's Palace, Berkeley Square, Bond Street, the Burlington Arcade, Fortnum & Mason and Wynn Mayfair.
+It is one of two stations serving Buckingham Palace (the other being St James's Park).